dirkweber/csswarp.js/README.md

             		callback	: <function object>
     }

-You the call the warp function and pass "myWarp" as an argumet:
+In a second step you will call the cssWarp() function and pass "myWarp" as an argumet:

     cssWarp(myWarp);

 ### path:

 Required.
-Either a circle object that defines circle properties (see below "warp around a circle") or an array containing coordinates of a bezier path (see below "warp around a bezier curve") must be assigned.
-If this property is missing or wrong formatted cswarp will throw an error.
+Either a javascript object that defines circle properties (see below "warp around a circle") or an array containing the coordinates of bezier control points (see below "warp around a bezier curve") must be assigned.
+If this property is missing or wrongly formatted, cswarp will throw an error.

 ### targets: